Understanding the concepts of arithmetic for beginners

 Natural numbers Positive integers used for counting.

-Whole numbers Includes natural and negative integers.
+Whole numbers Includes natural and negative numbers.

-Real numbers Includes rationals and irrationals.
+Real numbers Includes rational and irrational numbers.

 Properties Fundamental rules of arithmetic operations.